Zone defense in American football

-Zone coverage (also referred to as a zone defense) is a defense scheme in gridiron football used to protect against the pass.
+Zone coverage (also referred to as a zone defense) is a defensive scheme in gridiron football used to protect against the pass.

 Zone coverage schemes require the linebackers and defensive backs to work together to cover certain areas of the field, making it difficult for the opposing quarterback to complete passes.
 Zone defenses will generally require linebackers to cover the short and midrange area in the middle of the field, in front of the safeties.
 In the case where one or two linebackers blitz, the remaining linebacker(s) expands his zone to cover the zone responsibilities of the vacating linebacker(s).
 Often, blitzing will leave larger holes in the pass defense, but it is a gamble the defensive coordinator wants to make to pressure the quarterback into a poor decision and hopefully an interception or at least an incompletion.

 Coverage shells

 In the following, "cover" refers to the "shell" that the defense rolls into after the snap of the ball, more specifically the number of defenders guarding the deep portion of the field.

 In passing situations, the defense will assign players to guard portions of the field, forming a defensive "shell" that the defense hopes will either prevent the offense from completing a pass or ensure a defensive player is able to tackle the receiver after a completed pass.
 The general terminology used to describe this alignment is "Cover #," with "#" being the number of defensive players forming the coverage shell.